arindas/laminarmq/laminarmq-tokio-commit-log-server/README.md

 # laminarmq-tokio-commit-log-server

-A simple in memory commit log server using the tokio runtime.
+A simple persistent commit log server using the tokio runtime.

 ## Endpoints